 - The new terms materially alter the contract

 - The offeror objects to the new terms within a reasonable time

 Both parties must receive valuable consideration for performance of their side of the contract.
 If there is no consideration given by one or both sides of a contract, then the exchange is considered a gift.
 A gift is transferring property, money, etc. to another, without anything in return.
 Failure to give a gift, even if you promised to do so, is not a breach of contract because there is no consideration.

 In order for a contract to be valid, there must be “a meeting of the minds” regarding the agreement.
 Both parties must understand and agree to the same terms, duties, rights, and responsibilities of both parties under the contract.

 If a party provides proof that all three of these elements have been met, that party has made a prima facie case that a contract existed.
 If a party would like to challenge the formation of the contract, it must present evidence to refute at least one of the elements.

 If you need help with contract formation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.